Changes in British English pronunciation during the twentieth century

 proliferation even though it doesn’t seem to have been much commented

-on as yet.
-There evidently has to be a related word with a syllabic
+on.
+There evidently had to be a related word with a syllabic

 consonant to trigger this so that eg duckling,